Concordia-Biomedical-Engineering-Club/ai-dermatology-tool/CODE_OF_CONDUCT.md

 If you experience or witness behavior that does not align with these principles, or if you have any other concerns, we encourage you to address them.

-Please report concerns by opening a "Code of Conduct Violation" issue using our GitHub issue template at [https://github.com/<OWNER>/<REPO>/issues/new?template=code-of-conduct-violation.md](https://github.com/<OWNER>/<REPO>/issues/new?template=code-of-conduct-violation.md).
+Please report any incidents by filling out our secure and confidential Code of Conduct Violation Form:  [https://forms.gle/qm1kXVZWPdjRag2aA](https://forms.gle/qm1kXVZWPdjRag2aA).

-All reports will be handled with discretion and fairness.
+All reports will be sent directly and privately to the project leadership.
 We are committed to ensuring that our community is a safe and positive space for all members.